A Very Mixed Bill. Emerge Festival 2015, Week One.

 Choreographer and Performer: Jodie Cole

 What a way to start a performance!
-Cole welcomes us to her world with a very realistic and loud orgasm centre stage.
+Cole welcomes us to her world with a very realistic and loud action centre stage.
 Then without a blink of the eye, turns to face the audience and matter-of-factly introduces herself.
 You cannot help but instantly like her.

 Cole, 32, loves cycling, wearing party dresses and has no children.
 She does have a fantastic stage presence and great humor.
 She delights the audience with auto-biographical details, which are reflected in gestural movement phrases.
 Cole uses motif well, as we see her 'cycle' and 'hang upside down' throughout the work – reminding us of her story.